 Don’t Miss: 4 Reasons to Avoid Low-Carb Diets

 There’s no need for dramatic shake-ups, like eliminating whole food groups.
 It’s better to start with tiny diet tweaks if you want them to become permanent changes.
-According to Brian Wansink, Ph.D., EatingWell advisor and professor of marketing at Cornell University, "Making small, consistent changes fits more easily into people’s routines [than radically altering your diet]."
-Think of doable things, like packing a wholesome afternoon snack, such as carrots and hummus or an apple, instead of hitting the vending machine.
+Set a small goal or two every week of a healthy change you'd like to make.
+That could be drinking a glass of water when you wake up to stay hydrated, adding a serving of vegetables to your lunch or going to bed 30 minutes earlier.
 Small changes add up and can help you make healthier eating a way of life, rather than relying on short-term crash dieting.

 We often have grand ideas about implementing a new diet—like the promises you make yourself about eliminating sugar, never taking from the breadbasket or always having vegetables at dinner.
 Instead of trying to be perfect, be realistic.
 Make your eating plan one that you can actually stick to.
-You don’t have to eat perfectly to lose weight; you just have to eat well.
-Set a goal for the week, like adding a serving of vegetables to dinner, or packing a healthy lunch one or two days—and go easy on yourself if you slip up.
+You don’t have to eat perfectly to lose weight (what is a perfect way of eating anyway?); you just have to eat well.
+Set your healthy goals for the week, like packing a healthy lunch for a few days—and go easy on yourself if you slip up.
 Eating indulgences are bound to happen.
 And when they do…